ShrishailK/Twitter-hate-tweet-detection/README.md

 ## Results and Improvements: <a name="results"></a>
+Conclusion & Improvements:
+1. We are still getting incorrect tweet classifications due to limited amount of training data given to the classification model.
+Example of this is the wrong classification of feminism realted inappropriate tweet in the Tweet_classification notebook.
+As the training data does not contain many tweets with such inappropriate language regarding feminism, it is impossible for the model to classify tweets with similar language as inappropriate.
+To solve this issue we need to increase our training data size to incorporate all different types of hate / inappropriate tweets.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 Credit to Kaggle and Twitter for providing the data.